 - Sanitize your seeds, or ensure you’re buying properly cleaned seed for growing edible wheatgrass.
 I follow the University of California method, in which seeds are immersed in a mixture of warm water and hydrogen peroxide for 5 minutes.

-- Soak the wheatgrass seeds in the tray for 6-8 hours in filtered water.
+- Soak the wheatgrass seeds in the clean tray for 6-8 hours in filtered water.

 - Pour seeds into the mesh strainer and set aside to drain.